rkk/dotfiles/README.markdown

 ## Installation
 Run the setup script pertaining to your platform, eg. `setup.linux.sh` for Linux, `setup.openbsd.sh` for OpenBSD and such.
+This will set up all needed software.
 The script is idempotent, so running it numerous times will do no harm.

 Once setup has run, install the dotfiles by means of running the installation